matias-ceau/scripts/docs/scripts/script_launcher.sh.md

 ---

-**script_launcher.sh**: Launch scripts using fzf with customizable previews and commands.
+**script_launcher.sh**: A script to run other scripts with fzf.

 ---

 ### Dependencies

-- `fzf`: A command-line fuzzy finder, essential for script selection.
+- `fzf`: A command-line fuzzy finder that allows for efficient searching and filtering.
-- `fd`: A simple, fast and user-friendly alternative to `find`.
-- `bat`: A cat clone with syntax highlighting and Git integration, used for previewing script documentation.
+- `bat`: A clone of `cat` with syntax highlighting and Git integration, used for viewing files.
-- `improved-fzfmenu.sh`: A custom script that enhances the functionality of `fzf`.
+- `fd`: A simple, fast, and user-friendly alternative to `find` for searching files.

 ### Description

-This script provides an interactive menu for running other scripts stored in a specified directory.
-Utilizing `fzf`, it enables users to quickly find and execute scripts with enhanced functionality, such as previews of documentation and source files.

-The essential logic flows as follows:

-1. **Preview Commands**:
-   - The script builds two preview commands using `bat`:
+The `script_launcher.sh` script allows you to quickly launch scripts from a defined directory (`$SCRIPTS`) using the `fzf` interface, enriched with previews of the scripts or their documentation.
+This enhances productivity by providing users with the ability to see script documentation or source code before executing them, providing better context.

+The script employs the following key components:
+- **Preview commands**: It uses `bat` to show the documentation or source code for scripts via `fzf`:
-     - `preview_cmd_docs`: Displays the documentation for the script.
+  - `preview_cmd_docs`: Displays the documentation in markdown format.
-     - `preview_cmd_source`: Shows the source code of the selected script.
+  - `preview_cmd_source`: Shows the source code with line numbers.

-2. **Script Selection**:
-   - It utilizes `fd` to find scripts in the `$SCRIPTS` directory, presenting them through `improved-fzfmenu.sh` with interactive behavior:
+- **fzf menu binding**:
-     - Pressing **Enter** executes the selected script.
+  - Pressing **Enter** runs the selected script in the terminal.
-     - Alt + E opens the selected script in `nvim`.
+  - Pressing **Alt + E** opens the selected script in `nvim`.
-     - Alt + S switches the preview to the source code.
+  - Pressing **Alt + S** switches the preview to show the source code.
-     - Alt + D reverts the preview to the documentation.
+  - Pressing **Alt + D** changes the preview back to the documentation.

 ### Usage

-To use the `script_launcher.sh`, simply execute it in your terminal:
+To use the script, simply execute it in your terminal:

 ```bash
 bash /home/matias/.scripts/script_launcher.sh
 ```

-You can navigate through the presented list of scripts by typing or using the arrow keys, and then select them using **Enter**.

-Here are some example keybindings:
-- **Enter**: Run the script.
+This command will launch the `fzf` menu, displaying all scripts available in the `$SCRIPTS` directory.
+You can start typing to narrow down the selection, and navigate through the options.

+For example:
+- To run a script named `example_script.sh`, simply select it and hit **Enter**.
+- To examine its documentation, highlight the script and note the preview window on the screen.
-- **Alt + E**: Edit the script using `nvim`.
+- Press **Alt + E** to edit the script directly in `nvim`.
-- **Alt + S**: Preview the source code of the script.
-- **Alt + D**: Preview the documentation of the script.

 ---

 > [!TIP]
-> Consider adding error handling for scenarios where `fd` doesn't find any scripts or where external commands (like `bat` or `nvim`) fail to execute.
-This will make the script more robust and user-friendly.
-Additionally, clarifying the `$SCRIPTS` variable definition in the documentation would enhance user comprehension.
+This script could benefit from better error handling.
+For instance, if `$SCRIPTS` is undefined or empty, it should gracefully notify the user instead of failing silently.
+In addition, consider adding a help option to explain these keybindings directly in the `fzf` interface for new users.